nmshd/documentation/_docs_explore/22-security.md

 When talking about the Backbone, one has to have trust in it in order to fulfill the requirements:

-- Only allow messages between sender and recipient(s) if they have a relationship with each other
+- Only allow messages between sender and recipient(s) if they have a Relationship with each other
-- Transmit any message to any recipient (if they have a relationship)
+- Transmit any message to any recipient (if they have a Relationship)
 - Do not delay any message
 - Use up-to-date timestamps
 - Generate unique ids for every new item